 Benefits in Kind reporting -forms P11D and P11D(b) and Class 1A NI

 The employer will need to report any BIK and expenses provided to the employees, during the tax year, on form P11D (Benefits in Kind).
-Notably, the P11D form reports any expenses and benefits the employer pays for and provides to their employees.
-Please note that the P11D(b) form shows the tax on Benefit in Kind and is the declaration to HMRC.
-Key to note, the P11D(b) states that the P11D benefits forms are complete and correct.
-HMRC’s employer guidance (p11D) is worth reading if you are completing the forms yourself.
+Basically, the P11D form reports any expenses and benefits the employer pays for and provides to their employees.
+What’s more, the P11D(b) form shows the tax on Benefit in Kind and is the declaration to HMRC.
+Furthermore, the P11D(b) states that the P11D benefits forms are complete and correct.
+Also, HMRC’s employer guidance (p11D) is worth reading if you are completing the forms yourself.

 The employer must submit the P11D and P11D(b) forms to HMRC.
 Importantly, these forms need filing with them by 6 July each year.
 Therefore, for the tax year 2022/23 the P11D(b) and P11D’s are due to HMRC by 6 July 2023.